mavrick/socket.io-emitter/Readme.md

 - `host`: host to connect to redis on (`localhost`)
 - `port`: port to connect to redis on (`6379`)
 - `auth_pass`: password authentication to connect to redis
+- `detect_buffers`: If set to true, then replies will be sent to redis callbacks as Buffers.
 - `socket`: unix domain socket to connect to redis on (`"/tmp/redis.sock"`)

 ### Emitter(clientUri[, opts]